Brand Strategy is at the core of long-lasting companies. Here are the five essentials of every brand.

 The tactics of your marketing plan will continually evolve with the business.
 The strategy behind your marketing lasts a lot longer than your tactics, and if it does change, it will be more gradual.

-A Positioning Statement is the Place Your Business Calls Home
+A Positioning Statement is the Map of Your Brand Strategy

 A position is a place in your customer’s mind that your company occupies.
 When I need a good deal on electronics with an exceptional guarantee, I go to Best Buy.
 Someone who needs quick and inexpensive business cards goes to Vista Print, someone who wants custom, quality business cards will go to Moo.
-A position in the market means consumers know clearly what you do and for whom you do it.
-Big businesses offer an assortment of products, but many do not own the position.
+Big businesses offer an assortment of products and make sales because of it.
+However, a position in the market means consumers know clearly what you do and for whom you do it.

 To develop a good positioning statement, you’ll need to have a working knowledge of both your customer’s mind and your competitors’ positions.
 Both of these are in constant flux, sometimes changing slowly, other times changing quickly.
 Owning a position is a long-term play.
 It’s a long haul to occupy the place and requires adequate resources to maintain it.